 by James Wall

 You wait outside the front door with Will.
 He looks lovely standing next to you in his suit and open necked shirt, a hint of stubble on his jaw line.
-You’ve told him this already evening, before you left the house, and you’re about to tell him again when the hall light inside comes on, leaking out to you, and you hear the jangle of keys as they’re placed in the lock.
+You’ve told him this already this evening, before you left the house, and you’re about to tell him again when the hall light inside comes on, leaking out to you, and you hear the jangle of keys as they’re placed in the lock.

 ‘Hi!’ says Bev.